mike-quiroga/carbonldp-website/README.md

 ### Important Notes for Contributors

 - Do not manually modify the CHANGELOG.md file.
-In our workflow, this is the responsibility of the manager when accepting and merging the pull request.
+In our workflow, this is the responsibility of the manager when accepting and merging a pull request.

 ### File Structure